JannisHoch/copro/docs/source/installation.rst

 To install CoPro directly from PyPI, use the following command.

 .. note::
-    Only version 0.1.1 can be installed from PyPI.
+    Only the stable version `0.1.2` can be installed from PyPI.
     For the latest version, please install from GitHub.

 .. code-block:: console

-    $ pip install copro==0.1.1
+    $ pip install copro==0.1.2